logaling/logaling.github.com/logalimacs/install.md

     (setq popwin:special-display-config
           (append '(
-                ("*logalimacs*" :position bottom :height 10 :noselect t :stick t) ;;if need to other configuration, add for like below:
+                ("*logalimacs*" :position bottom :height 10 :noselect t :stick t) ;; if need to other configuration, add for like below:
                 ;("*Backtrace*")
                 )
               popwin:special-display-config))